My father was a Vietnam veteran who suffered from PTSD.

-I wanted a connection with my dad I had never had.
-I wanted to please him.
-So I gave her a kick, despite my fear.
+Wanting a connection with my dad I never had, wanting to please him, I gave her a kick, despite my fear.
 Despite not knowing how to control a creature so much bigger than I.

-She took off running, wildly, veering off the path, and into the forest.
-I could distantly hear my father shouting out how to pull in the reins to control this force of energy that only wanted freedom – and for a moment that hung in the air I felt like the horse.
+She took off, running wildly, veering off the path, and into the forest.
+From a distance, I could hear my father shouting out how to pull in the reins to control this magnificent force of energy who only wanted freedom.
+And for a moment that hung in the air, I felt like the horse.
 Flying through the forest, sweet taste of freedom.

 It was exhilarating – until it was not.

-Here’s what stays forever in my memory, that wild ride on the horse: frantically trying to hold onto the reins, useless in my hands, soon just clinging to her mane.
-Crouched and pressed against her, crying while my heart pounded in tandem with hers.
+Here’s what stays with me forever, that wild ride on the horse: frantically trying to hold onto the reins, useless in my hands, soon just clinging to her mane.
+Crouched and pressed against her, with my heart beating as fiercely as hers, I began to cry.
 Was I crying from fear?
-From wanting something from my dad I couldn’t have?
+From wanting something from my father I could never have?
 From wanting the freedom I’d never had to just be me?
-Missing the trees and branches by inches, the wind whipping wildly through my hair.
+We missed the trees and outstretched branches by inches, while the wind whipped wildly through my long wavy hair.

-My father and brother finally managing to gallop up next to me, securing the reins and bringing the mare under control.
+My father and brother finally galloped up next to me, secured the reins, and brought the mare under control.
 I dismounted with wobbling legs, trembling hands, and a heart now glowing with pride.
 I’d held on.

 My father was gentle that day, as gentle as I’d ever known him.
 And he was nervous, like me.
 We wanted to connect, to simply spend time together that wasn’t thick with un-saids.
 But we didn’t know how.
 I always believed that one day we’d learn.
 Five years later, at the age of forty-four, he died suddenly from a heart attack.
 All the un-saids I’d hoped we’d resolve died with him.
 I was devastated.